 - Chase Scarbrough, OMS III, and Joseph Kuhn, OMS II, for their poster Transdermal Metformin for the Treatment of Type 2 Diabetes: A Case Series;

-- Azeem Vasi, DO, a third-year resident at Grandview Hospital, for his poster Single-State Reconstruction of a Large Full-Thickness Scalp Defect with Anterior and Posterior Bipedicled Scalp Rotational Flaps: A Case Report and Review of Literature;
+- Azeem Vasi, DO, a third-year resident at Grandview Hospital, Single-State Reconstruction of a Large Full-Thickness Scalp Defect with Anterior and Posterior Bipedicled Scalp Rotational Flaps: A Case Report and Review of Literature;

-- Firoza Faruqui, DO, a resident at Cincinnati Children’s Hospital for her poster Sleep Disorders in Children: A National Assessment of Pediatricians’ Practices and Perceptions;
+- Firoza Faruqui, DO, a resident at Cincinnati Children’s Hospital, Sleep Disorders in Children: A National Assessment of Pediatricians’ Practices and Perceptions;

-- Emilie Prot, OMS I, for her poster Medicinal Plant Use and Traditional Medicinal Practices in Rural Mexico: A Case Study in Tamaula, Guanajuato, Mexico; and
+- Emilie Prot, OMS I, Medicinal Plant Use and Traditional Medicinal Practices in Rural Mexico: A Case Study in Tamaula, Guanajuato, Mexico; and

-- John Idoine, III, DO, a third-year resident at Doctors Hospital, for his poster Plating of Acute Humeral Diaphyseal Fractures via an Anterior Approach in Multiple Trauma Patients.
+- John Idoine, III, DO, a third-year resident at Doctors Hospital, Plating of Acute Humeral Diaphyseal Fractures via an Anterior Approach in Multiple Trauma Patients.

 2009 OOA-CORE Poster Exhibition Winners